 Honest and candid information provided below is provided for my home-buying client’s benefit.
 Unfortunately, sometimes other parties associated with the sale of the property are not very happy I take my duty to represent my clients’ best interest so seriously, some actually ban me from inspecting properties they are selling.
 Please call us at: (973) 812-5100

-Home inspectors are often greeted at the home by a representative of the property owner*, who quickly lets the home inspector know the property is being sold in “as is” condition.
-In that context “as is” is code for the owner’s representatives hope the home inspector will put less effort into finding defects.
+Home inspectors are often greeted at the home by a representative of the property owner*, who quickly lets the home inspector know the property is being sold in “AS IS” condition.
+In that context “AS IS” is code for the owner’s representatives letting the home inspector know they expect the inspector to put less effort into finding defects.
 Some home inspectors (like me) do not fall for this trap, because we know after our client moves into the home and problems that occur will cost our clients money to fix.

-Often the definition is similar to the one provided at http://www.businessdictionary.com/definition/as-is.html: “Term included in sale agreements to notify the buyer that no express or implied warranty is provided.
-The buyer therefore takes the goods or property at his or her own risk, without recourse against the seller for their condition or performance.
-‘As is’ may translate to ‘with all faults’.”
+Often the definition of “AS IS” is similar to the one provided at https://web.archive.org/web/20200810082727/https://www.businessdictionary.com/definition/as-is.html: “Term included in sale agreements to notify the buyer that no express or implied warranty is provided.
+The buyer, therefore, takes the goods or property at his or her own risk, without recourse against the seller for their condition or performance.
+‘AS IS’ may translate to ‘with all faults’.”

 I have not been able to find any definition where “AS IS” translates to “buyer gets stuck paying for defective, hazardous, or unsafe conditions or components”.

 Often homeowners and others have opinions that differ from my opinion.

 In that case, I recommend that our clients obtain the following five documents from the person providing the differing opinion: